michelgrootjans/explaining-flow/readme.md

 - Cycle time: **100 days per story**
 - WIP: **about 50 with a peak of 100**

 We have an improvement in throughput, but it's not the doubling we expected.
-Cycle time halved, but is still disastrous.
+Cycle time halved but is still disastrous.

-### Let's add yet an extra developer
+### Let's add an extra developer
 Since adding a developer improved matters, let's try by adding yet another developer

 **Input**